Compare Loans

 Up to 10 years |

-Private Loans | Student (often requires cosigner) | Varies | Interest accrues.
+Private loans | Student (often requires cosigner) | Varies | Interest accrues.
 Some require interest payments while in school. | Varies | Varies (10+ years) |

 Current federal regulations will result in the end of the Perkins Loan program as of October 1, 2017.
 Because of the provisions with regard to the disposition of schools' Perkins Loan revolving funds, Bethel will not provide Perkins Loans beginning with the 2016-2017 school year.